Jugezhuang

 Jugezhuang Town (巨各庄镇 (巨各莊鎮, Jùgèzhuāng Zhèn)) is a town located in the Miyun District of Beijing, China. it is on the north of a mountainous region.
 The town is located to the south of Mujiayu and Taishitun Towns, west of Dachengzi Town, north of Dahuashan and Dongshaoqu Towns, and northeast of Henanzhai Town.
 In 2020, it had 22,032 residents within its borders.

 Its name Jugezhuang (巨各庄 (Ju Family's Village)) comes from Jugezhuang Village, the seat of the town's government.

 History

 Administrative divisions

 By the end of 2021, Jugezhuang Town covered 29 subdivisions, more specifically these 3 communities and 26 villages:

 Transportation

-Jugezhuang is connected to Beijing–Chengde railway and Beijing–Shenyang high-speed railway.
+The Beijing–Chengde railway passes through Jugezhuang.